Ditch these habits that keep you from saving and replace them with new ones to build savings.

 1. You don’t have a plan

-If your strategy for building emergency savings is “Whenever I have extra money, I’ll deposit it in my savings account,” it’s no wonder that your emergency savings has never exceeded a few hundred bucks.
+If your strategy for building emergency savings is “Whenever I have extra money, I’ll deposit it in my savings account,” it’s no wonder that your emergency savings have never exceeded a few hundred bucks.
 Plenty of people don’t have enough money to pay monthly bills right now, let alone extra funds they don’t know what to do with.

 If you want to build emergency savings, it’s time to make a plan to regularly deposit money in savings each month.
 Set an achievable savings goal – $1,000, for example – as the initial amount you’d like to reach.
 Don’t make your initial savings goal so ambitious you get frustrated along the way.
 You can always adjust once you meet your first goal.